(Reprinted with permission of NACM® Loss Prevention Dept.)

 Ask the credit bureaus for names and phone number of credit grantors with whom fraudulent accounts have been opened.
 Ask the credit bureaus to remove inquiries that have been generated due to the fraudulent access.
 You may also ask the credit bureaus to notify those who have received your credit report in the last six months in order to alert them to the disputed and erroneous information (two years for employers).

-- FALSE CIVIL AND CRIMINAL JUDGEMENTS.
-Sometimes victims of identity theft are wrongfully accused of crimes committed by the imposter.
-If a civil judgement has been entered in your name for actions taken by your imposter, contact the court where the judgement was entered and report that you are a victim of identity theft.
+FALSE CIVIL AND CRIMINAL JUDGEMENTS.
+Sometimes victims of identity theft are wrongfully accused of crimes committed by the impostor.
+If a civil judgement has been entered in your name for actions taken by your impostor, contact the court where the judgement was entered and report that you are a victim of identity theft.
 If you are wrongfully prosecuted for criminal charges, contact the state Department of Justice and the FBI.
 Ask how to clear your name.

 Credit Reporting Bureaus